Mazda Motor (OTCMKTS:MZDAY) Releases FY 2023 Earnings Guidance

-A number of equities analysts recently weighed in on the stock.
-Bank of America upgraded shares of Mazda Motor from a neutral rating to a buy rating in a research report on Wednesday, March 2nd.
-Zacks Investment Research downgraded shares of Mazda Motor from a hold rating to a sell rating in a research note on Tuesday.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $4.25.
+Several research analysts have commented on the stock.
+Zacks Investment Research cut shares of Mazda Motor from a hold rating to a sell rating in a report on Tuesday, May 17th.
+Bank of America upgraded shares of Mazda Motor from a neutral rating to a buy rating in a report on Wednesday, March 2nd.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Mazda Motor currently has a consensus rating of Hold and an average price target of $4.25.

 Mazda Motor Corporation engages in the manufacture and sale of passenger cars and commercial vehicles in Japan, North America, Europe, and internationally.
 Its principal products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, and automatic and manual transmissions for vehicles.